Distal combinatorial tools for graphs of bounded twin-width: Abstract

 \section{Abstract}

 We study set systems formed by neighborhoods in graphs of bounded twin-width.
-In particular, we prove that such classes of graphs admit linear neighborhood complexity, in analogy to previous results concerning classes with bounded expansion and classes of bounded clique-width.
-Additionally, we show how, for a given graph from a class of graphs of bounded twin-width, to efficiently encode the neighborhood of a vertex in a given set of vertices $A$ of the graph.
-For the encoding we use only a constant number of vertices from~$A$.
-The obtained encoding can be decoded using FO formulas.
-This proves that the edge relation in graphs of bounded twin-width, seen as first-order structures, admits a definable distal cell decomposition.
-From this fact we derive that we can apply to such classes combinatorial tools based on the Distal cutting lemma and the Distal regularity lemma.
+We start by proving that such graphs have linear neighborhood complexity, in analogy to previous results concerning graphs from classes with bounded expansion and of bounded clique-width.
+Next, we shift our attention to the notions of distality and abstract cell decomposition, which come from model theory.
+We give a direct combinatorial proof that the edge relation is distal in classes of ordered graphs of bounded twin-width.
+This allows us to apply Distal cutting lemma and Distal regularity lemma, so we obtain powerful combinatorial tools for graphs of bounded twin-width.